LittleCodingFox/StaticWiki/README.md

 ![](Screenshots/Screenshot2.png?raw=true)

+# What's new

+## 1.0.0 pre2

+- Subdirectory support
+- Automatically copy images and other content!
+You can edit the file types in `staticwiki.ini`
+- `Navigation.list` replacing `<source directory>\Navigation.md`
+- Console version that you can run from a terminal
+- Automatically strikes out invalid links
+- Automatically copies theme files to your output directory
+- Minor bugfixes
+- New sample page

 # Why should I use this?

 Static Wiki's sources for creating the HTML pages are regular Markdown text files.
 You can use them anywhere else and they will work the same way.